40net-cloud/fortinet-azure-solutions/FortiGate/ZTNAApplicationGateway/README.md

 The Zero-trust network access (ZTNA) solution builds on top of FortiGate and FortiClient technologies to grant access on a per-session basis to individual applications only after devices and users are verified.
 This ZTNA policy is also applied when users are on the network, which provides the same zero-trust model no matter the user's location.

 This setup provides a easy to deploy, pre-configured FortiGate-VM setup for users to connect to.
-The solutions connects with FortiClient Cloud or FortiClient EMS server for the endpoint protection policies.
+The solution connects with FortiClient Cloud or FortiClient EMS server for the endpoint protection policies.

 ## Design